ISAITB/docs-services/source/common/index.rst

         #.
 Set the report item's ``location`` property with a string of the format "NAME:LINE" where "NAME" is the name of the report's context item and "LINE" is the line number.
            Setting this for example to "INPUT:100" will link to line 100 of the "INPUT" content.

-The following code sample provides an example populating a report for a validation service's ``validate`` [REF] output:
+The following code sample provides an example populating a report for a validation service's :ref:`validation__operations__validate` output:

 .. code-block:: java